DakotaVarnell/FuelConsumptionAnalysis/README.md

 ## Average Fuel Economy by Number of Cylinders
-As you can see from the chart below, for the most part engines with more cylinders do not get as good fuel economy as those with less.
+As you can see from the bar graph below, for the most part engines with more cylinders do not get as good fuel economy as those with less.
 Three-Cylinder engines perform significantly higher than all the others in this example.
 ![image](https://user-images.githubusercontent.com/89564744/222990410-e703079a-13e9-4e2a-9209-50167ebba9cb.png)